JasonLocklin/Dissertation/General/Discussion.md

 orienting task, researchers have often used clinical paper-and-pencil tests such as object cancellation, figure drawing or copying [@Wilson1987], tasks that are, by their very nature, sensitive to an inability to orient to the left.
-Chapter 2 investigated whether or not prism adaptation would produce a measurable effect on tasks thought to measure ventral-stream dependant processing spatial working memory and temporal
+Experiment 2 investigated whether or not prism adaptation would produce a measurable effect on tasks thought to measure ventral-stream dependant processing spatial working memory and temporal